kossiitkgp/docs/community/onboarding-offboarding.md

 1. Add their name to the website.
 1. Add them to facebook groups (unofficial)
 1. Give access to KOSS’s facebook page.
-1. Make them store numbers of everyone in team.
+1. Make them store numbers of everyone in team using the automatically generated VCFs in the secrets repository.

 ## How to re-designate Core Team Members as Executives?